Skip to Content

 We had about 90 minutes to tour the castle and grounds, although I wish we’d had more time to discover all of its treasures without rushing.

-Cawdor Castle is still lived in to this day by the dowager countess Lady Angelika Cawdor, widow of the sixth Earl of Cawdor, and has been open to the public since 1976.
+Cawdor Castle is lived in today by the dowager countess Lady Angelika Cawdor, widow of the sixth Earl of Cawdor, and has been open to the public since 1976.
 The castle closes between October and May each year, when Lady Cawdor is in residence.

 Since the property is still a private home, its furnishings don’t just reflect one specific time period in its history.
 I spotted pieces dating from throughout its 600+ year history (and even earlier!)—ranging from ancient artifacts to 17th-century Flemish tapestries to a collection of modern art.